 Make sure your power settings are set to High Performance to ensure maximum system performance while gaming.
 To access power settings, click the battery icon in the taskbar and select High Performance.

 Increase the virtual memory (also known as page file) on your Windows 7 PC to improve overall system performance and reduce game crashes.
-To do this, go to Control Panel > System and Security > System > Advanced system settings > Settings under Performance > Advanced > Change under Virtual memory.
+To do this, go to Control Panel > System and Security > System > Advanced system settings > Settings under Performance > Advanced > Change under Virtual memory to higher number.

-Defragment your hard drive to improve game loading times and overall system performance.
-To defragment your hard drive, go to Control Panel > System and Security > Administrative Tools > Defragment and Optimize Drives.
+Defragment your hard drive is an old trick to optimize Windows 7 for gaming.
+To improve game loading times and overall system performance .
+To Defragmenting hard drive, go to Control Panel > System and Security >Administrative Tools > Defragment and Optimize Drives.
+It may take some time so relax and let your Windows 7 complete the Defragment process.

 Keep your PC cool: